 After a relaxed breakfast, we leave Vic Falls and drive south to Hwange National Park, Zimbabwe's top conservation area.
 Like Chobe, Hwange is famous for its big herds of elephants and also hosts an array of other wildlife, including healthy populations of endangered African wild dogs.

 We explore Hwange Park on an extensive open vehicle game drive and walk, before heading to our comfortable lodge in the wilderness.
+With no fences between the National Park and our lodge, the animals are free to roam.

 Next, we journey south to Bulawayo, the second largest city in Zimbabwe.